Lone-West/lws-toolbox/README.md

 First of all you need NodeJS (LTS), the installer will do the job for you, so steps wont be included in the guide.

-Once you have downloaded ZioPeraFinder, open the folder and type the command below to install all the dependencies
+Once you have downloaded lws-toolbox, open the folder and type the command below to install all the dependencies
 ```
 npm install
 ```